 yum upgrade python*

-Check Docker Compose version with the following command:
+Check the Docker Compose version with the following command:

 Step 4.
 Testing Docker Compose.